 10. Not Writing for Other Blogs

-When creating a new blog, most bloggers make a mistake of writing content only for their blog.
+When creating a new blog, most bloggers make the mistake of writing content only for their blog.

-See, how can you reach wider audience by creating content for a new blog?
+See, how can you reach a wider audience by creating content for a new blog?

-If you think your writing is not up to the mark and why would anyone read your blog posts, STOP everything now and read this post (takes 30 seconds).
-Okay, you can thank me later. ;)
+If you think your writing is not up to the mark and why would anyone read your blog posts, STOP everything now and read my tips on writing motivation (takes 30 seconds).

 10. Not Leveraging Social Media

 If you are struggling to boost your search traffic, you should give a try to social media.
 About 93% of brands got a new customer from a video shared on social media!